The top of the invoice shows the basic customer details, including:

 Memo & Signatures

 The Memo & Signatures button opens a window where you can add extra comments.

 - Internal Notes – is a memo field to store information about the invoice.
 This is only visible here on the invoice.

 - Printed Notes – are printed at the bottom of the invoice, directly above the subtotal and payments section.

-- Printed Summary notes are included on the line item of the invoice when printed in the summary format.
+- Printed Summary notes are included on the invoice line item when printed in the summary format.
 See Invoice Options > Print Options to learn more about this feature.

 - Client Signature and Sales Signature can be captured on an iOS device and will be stored here.
 This is useful for service invoices created in the field.
-Your customer can sign directly on your technician’s iPad.
+In addition, your customer can sign directly on your technician’s iPad.

 - When printing the invoice, it will appear on the left-hand side of the invoice footer.
 New in version 9.0924

 - Save & Close – save the entries made